ghoomfrog/cobblestone/cobblestone.md

 Wit           |50|Intellect
 Knowledge     |20|Situational knowledge
-Eyesight      |50|Eyesight level and the radius of vision in decameters; also the anti-trait[^anti-trait] of invisibility Darkvision[^L]|50|The ability to see in full brightness in and below a certain luminence Invisibility  |0 |The anti-trait of eyesight Hearing[^A]   |50|The ability to perfectly hear a certain sound amplitude and below; also the anti-trait of stealth Stealth       |0 |The anti-trait of hearing
+Eyesight      |50|Eyesight level and the radius of vision in decameters; also the anti-trait[^anti-trait] of invisibility Darkvision[^L]|50|The ability to see in full brightness in and below a certain luminence; characters can't benefit from this trait if they have non-positive eyesight.
+Invisibility  |0 |The anti-trait of eyesight Hearing[^A]   |50|The ability to perfectly hear a certain sound amplitude and below; also the anti-trait of stealth Stealth       |0 |The anti-trait of hearing